Front End Development: Programming Languages, Job Outlook, and Resources

 Best Reference Resources for Front End Programming

-While not as structured as coding bootcamps, these resources are often cheap and provide great reference material to support your coding curriculum.
+While not as structured as coding bootcamps, these online resources are often cheap and provide great reference material to support your coding curriculum.
 Make sure to take note of these resources as they will serve you well throughout your coding journey.
 These are three of the best front end coding resources available.

 Codecademy is one of the most popular online coding courses on the web.
 The site offers individual courses in 11 different programming languages or more inclusive courses by subject.
 Subjects include: web development, data science, and game development.
 Here’s the catch, when you sign up for Codecademy, you’re granted a 7 day free trial which unlocks all of the courses on the site.
 After this trial ends, you are only allowed access to the free courses since many courses are dedicated for “Pro” members only.
 If you’re looking to upgrade to Pro, memberships are anywhere from $20-$40 per month depending on your payment plan.
 Even if you don’t buy the Pro option, Codecademy might still be the right fit for you!